 - Sometimes there are cultural events and special exhibitions during which the price might go slightly higher

-- Even if you are less than 18 and you are supposed to enter free of charge, even if it is the first Sunday of the month – either case you need to book your ticket in advance (and thus, pay the 2€ fee)! they are very strict about the 360 people at the same time rule.
+- Even if you are less than 18 and you are supposed to enter free of charge, even if it is the first Sunday of the month – either way you need to book your ticket in advance (and thus, pay the 2€ fee)!
+They are very strict about the 360 people at the same time rule.
 The only exceptions are kids that are younger than 6.
-They do not need any reservation in advance and they enter free of charge
+They do not need an advance reservationand they enter free of charge

 - Just in case, take your ID with you.
 They usually do not require it at the entrance with your ticket, but they might

 - No bags or backpacks are allowed inside the museum, you will need to leave them outside in a special box.
-You can take your camera, pictures without flash are allowed in Borghese Gallery
+You can take your camera since pictures without a flash are allowed in Borghese Gallery

-- Since you cannot stay longer than 2 hours in the museum, I HIGHLY recommend arriving 30-40 minutes in advance as the time you will spend queuing, leaving your bags etc. is the time that you are supposed to be in the museum being mesmerized by its artworks.
-Visiting the gardens is free and it is not included in the 2 hours timeframe, you can stay there as long as you wish
+- Since you cannot stay longer than 2 hours in the museum, I HIGHLY recommend arriving 30-40 minutes in advance as the time you will spend in line, leaving your bags etc. is the time that you are supposed to be in the museum being mesmerized by its artwork.
+Visiting the gardens is free and it is not included in the 2 hour timeframe so you can stay there as long as you wish

 5. St. Peter Top of the Dome

 Climbing St. Peter’s dome (also known as “cupola”) is one of the highlights of Rome!

 You will see the astounding beauty of the Basilica from the inside and then the famous postcard view of St. Peter’s Square and the Vatican museums from the outside.